anandchirag7/HANA-XML-TO-SQL/README.md

 The time taken per view is significantly reduced to just 5 seconds, showcasing the efficiency gains achieved through automation.

 How does it Work :
-1. If copying the app folder to you IDE, run the login.py file to start the application and go through the application flow.
+1. If copying the app folder to you IDE, open the config.json file and add the parameters for logging in to the hana system, like hostname, username(in case not using sso), password, port and after that run the login.py file to start the application and go through the application flow.
-2. In Case you copy the executable folder, just double click on the XmlViewConverter.exe file to run the app.
+3. In Case you copy the executable folder, just double click on the XmlViewConverter.exe file to run the app.

 v1.0
 1. Fixed the incorrect calculations conversions